qalicha-dev28/CAMPUS-CONNECT-FD/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser and navigate to the deployed application at `https://campus-connect-fd.onrender.com` or run locally with `npm run dev` for development

 ### Build for Production